 Symbols can also represent chemical reactions.
 When lithium reacts with water the chemical equation is

-The letters in parentheses (s, l, g, and aq) indicate that lithium, water, hydrogen, and lithium hydroxide are solid, liquid, gas, and an aqueous solution.
+The letters in parentheses (s, ℓ, g, and aq) indicate that lithium, water, hydrogen, and lithium hydroxide are solid, liquid, gas, and an aqueous solution (a solution in which the solvent is water).
 The chemical symbols and formulas indicate that lithium and water are reactants and hydrogen and lithium hydroxide solution are products.
 The coefficients indicate how much of each reactant reacts away and how much of each product forms.
 The quantities can be expressed on the atomic scale as two lithium atoms reacting with two water molecules to give one hydrogen molecule and two lithium ions and two hydroxide ions in solution.
 (Lithium hydroxide consists of lithium ions, each with one unit of positive charge, and hydroxide ions, each with one unit of negative charge.)
 The quantities can be scaled up by a factor of 6.02214076 × 1023 (Avogadro’s number) and the equation says that two moles of solid lithium reacts with two moles of liquid water to give one mole of gaseous hydrogen and two moles of lithium hydroxide dissolved in water.

 For molecules, symbolism can indicate which atoms are bonded to which other atoms, what types of bonds are present, and how the atoms are arranged in three-dimensional space.
 These structures and an animation illustrate some of the possibilities: